How to Generate OG Images in Next.js with a Single API Call

 How it compares

 Start with the /og-image URL approach.
-It requires zero code and gets you dynamic OG images in 5 minutes.
-When you need your own branding — custom fonts, logo placement, specific layout — move to the Route Handler with /v1/render and a raw HTML template.
+It requires zero code changes and gives you dynamic, per-page OG images in under five minutes.
+When you outgrow the default template — custom logo, brand colors, specific typography — switch to the Route Handler with /v1/render and a raw HTML template you fully control.

-Both approaches run entirely serverlessly, deploy to Vercel without configuration changes, and do not add a single native dependency to your project.
-The rendered images are identical to what a real Chromium browser would produce, because that is exactly what generates them.
+Both approaches are serverless, deploy to Vercel without configuration changes, and add zero native dependencies to your project.
+The rendered images are pixel-identical to what a real Chromium browser would produce — because that is exactly what renders them.

 Ready to add OG images to your Next.js app?